aspose-email/Aspose.Email-Products/email/en/net/_index.md

      Manage Message Storage Files
     </h2>
     <p>
-     Email library can load Microsoft Outlook PST &amp; OST files from a stream object or disk location in order to retrieve full folder hierarchy and read message specific detail like subject, sender, recipient or extract messages with attachments.
+     Email library can load Microsoft Outlook PST & OST files from a stream object or disk location in order to retrieve full folder hierarchy and read message specific detail like subject, sender, recipient or extract messages with attachments.
     </p>
     <div class="codeblock" id="code">
      <h3>